Dan-Qwerty/MNXB01-PROJECT/README.md

 There are some steps before inspecting the codes and results.

-Please open the file src/rootlogon.C, modify the path of include/ in the command: gInterpreter->AddIncludePath("-I/home/ql93/git/MNXB01-PROJECT/include");
-to your own absolute path of include/ on your computer.

 Then load and run ROOT inside the directory src/

 All of the files will be linked automatically.